 It also starves the country of strong and productive workers who are physically and mentally up to the challenges of a modern economy.

-According to Wikipedia, South Africa loses about R15 billion annually in GDP to vitamin and mineral deficiencies arising from malnutrition, to which I would add micronutrient shortages; omega-3 would be one of the more obvious examples.
+According to Wikipedia, South Africa loses about R15 billion annually in GDP to vitamin and mineral deficiencies arising from malnutrition, to which I would add phytochemical shortages; omega-3 would be one of the more obvious examples.
 They go on to state that it would cost less than 1/20th of that to alleviate the problem[3].

 Free range eggs are probably more available to rural children, where the hens can roam unrestricted in cages or barns.

-School feeding schemes in South Africa are based on polony, a relatively cheap processed meat byproduct known to cause tumours; and highly-refined maizemeal, deficient in the protein, fat and vitamins found in whole corn.
+School feeding schemes in South Africa are based on polony, a relatively cheap processed meat byproduct known to cause tumours; and ultra-refined maizemeal, deficient in the protein, fat and vitamins found in whole corn.
 Neither should be allowed within the gates; they destine children to poor health and stuntedness.

 Simply contracting with local farmers to supply a head of corn in summer, a glass of milk daily and an egg twice a week should be the aim of every school feeding-scheme; together with greens like spinach or cabbage.